This flexible taught MSc programme provides comprehensive training in psychological research across a whole range of psychology sub-disciplines.

 The University attracts a high calibre of visiting speakers.
 These talks are an excellent way to explore new topics and to learn about other leading researchers and research laboratories.

 Why study Psychological Research at Edinburgh?

-- An opportunity to attend talks delivered by a high calibre of visiting speakers from across the World
+An opportunity to attend talks delivered by the high calibre of visiting speakers from across the World.

 Programme structure and assessment